 How to fill in a deposit slip

-When you make a deposit by mail or at the bank (and at some ATMs) you’ll be asked to fill in a deposit slip.
-Drag the magnifying glass over each part to learn more.
+When you make a deposit by mail or at the bank (and at some ATMs), you may need to fill in a deposit slip.

-Account Number: This number ensures that the money is deposited in the correct account.
-If you do not have your account number with you, your bank can provide the information to you.
+This number ensures that the money is deposited in the correct account.
+If you do not have your account number with you, your bank can provide the information for you.

-Checks: If you are depositing checks or money orders, you would list each check separately here, including check number and amount, and continue on the back if more space were needed.
+If you are depositing checks or money orders, you would list each one separately here and continue on the back if more space were needed.

 Click the Next button to continue.